-Positive Test Results for COVID-19 Now at 175
+Today’s Report of Positive Test Results for COVID-19

-DOH reports 24 positive test results today and all of the new cases are adults, none of whom have required hospitalization.
-All but one of the new cases are residents of the state, and only one (1) non-resident, who tested positive on Hawai‘i Island.
-Of the 24 new positive test results reported today, 11 are from the City & County of Honolulu, two (2) from the County of Hawai‘i, four (4) from Maui County and one (1) from the County of Kaua‘i.
-County of diagnosis or residency is pending in 6 (six) cases.
-There are 175 presumptive or positive cases to date, with the vast majority being Hawai‘i residents (145) and (20) non-residents.
-To date, 10 cases have unknown residency.
-There have been nearly 8,000 laboratory tests conducted for COVID-19 samples.
-Sentinel testing is still on-going and private clinical laboratories are now testing all samples for flu-related illnesses in addition to COVID-19.
+DOH reports 29 positive test results today: One (1) of the cases is a minor and the rest are adults, 24 are residents of the state, three (3) are non-residents, and information is pending on two cases.
+Of the 29 new positive test results reported today, 19 are from the County of Honolulu, three (3) from the County of Hawai‘i, and six (6) from the County Kaua‘i, one (1) is unknown.
+There are 151 presumptive or positive cases to date, with the vast majority being Hawai‘i residents (126) and 19 non-Hawai‘i residents (to date, six cases have unknown residency).
+There have been nearly 7,000 laboratory tests conducted for COVID-19 samples from Hawai‘i with 151 positive results to date.